Kevin8675/ChatGPT-Discord-Bot/README.md

 # ChatGPT Discord Bot
 A ChatGPT Discord Bot built with NodeJS.

+## Public Discord
+You can join the public Discord to try the bot or communicate with me here: https://discord.gg/wMtMXDVhn2

 ## Features
 * Multiple Personality Support: Add multiple personalities and depending on how you call the bot, it will respond differently.
 * Enable/Disable/Reset commands for admins.